Sheerpower Logo

 print student->name$ // "Desmond Jones" print student->age // 15 print student->level // 10

-In order to print information about row one, you would first make row one current, and then access the variables in that row.
+To print information about row one, you first make row one current:

 set cluster student: row 1 print student->name$ // Joan Ark